openphacts/ops-search/README.md

 You verify this install at: [http://localhost:9200/_search?q=alice](http://localhost:9200/_search?q=alice)

-_Note: On OSXX & Windows you may need to find the actual IP address that [boot2docker](https://github.com/boot2docker) is using.
+_Note: On OSX & Windows you may need to find the actual IP address that [boot2docker](https://github.com/boot2docker) is using.
 Try `boot2docker ip` and then use that when testing in a browser eg `http://192.168.59.103:9200/_search?q=alice`_

 ## Running